simonarandaGH/Elliptic-Curves-high-rank/README.md

 Unpublished Conjecture

-The number of digits of any rank n curve is: n*lg(n).
+The smallest number of digits of any rank r curve is: r*lg(r).